 PSD COVID-19 Response Teams and Larimer County work together

-Each PSD department and school has a COVID-19 Response Team that works in partnership with the Larimer County Department of Health and Environment.
+Each PSD department and school has a COVID-19 Response Team that works in partnership with the Larimer County Department of Health and Environment (LCDHE).
 Every COVID-19 case investigation is unique and may require slightly varied responses.

 What is contact tracing?

 Disease investigations are an important way that public health officials can help prevent the spread of disease in a community.
 When someone tests positive for a reportable condition, such as COVID-19, that test result is reported to state or local public health officials.
 Local public health staff receive that report and work with the patient to identify any close contacts (those who were within six feet for more than 15 minutes with a case) who may have been exposed to the disease and could become ill.
 This process is known as contact tracing.
 Learn more on the LCDHE website >>